Western Helps Students Afford the Cost of College

 How to Receive Financial Aid

 All students are automatically considered for our merit-based and activity scholarships based on the information provided in the application for admission.
 Learn more about our scholarship opportunities.

-Students seeking federal or state financial aid, including need-based financial aid must also file the Free Application for Federal Student Aid (FAFSA).
-This federal form may be submitted online at studentaid.gov and becomes available October 1 each year, but for the 2024-25 academic year, FAFSA and WASFA will open December 2023.
+Students seeking federal or state financial aid, including need-based financial aid, must also file the Free Application for Federal Student Aid (FAFSA).
+This form may be submitted online at studentaid.gov and becomes available October 1 each year, but for the 2024-25 academic year, FAFSA and WASFA will open December 2023.
 Submitting the FAFSA after the priority deadline may limit your financial aid eligibility.

 - Western's Priority Deadline: February 28